-The ABC’s Four Corners program is about to embark on a story about the alt-right in the US.
+The ABC’s Four Corners programme is about to embark on a story about the alt-right in the US.
 Having advertised this in a promotional tweet, the ABC received some social media blow-back raising the question of why it would give oxygen to these groups.

 The influence of the alt-right on Western politics is a matter of real public interest because of the way it shapes political rhetoric and policy responses, particular on race and immigration.